 Because Cook Islanders honor their strong oral Maori tradition, some students do not formally learn English until the 4th grade.
-You work one-on-one with children, primarily through reading and other engaging activities to advance their English proficiency.
+As a volunteer in the Cook Islands, you work one-on-one with children, primarily through reading and other engaging activities to advance their English proficiency.

 “Each day, we count our blessings that we have been very lucky to have Global Volunteers come to us.
 They are all very interesting, very willing to do anything we place in front of them.
 But, most importantly, their presence is the inspiration needed to unite peoples of different cultures.
 We thank you deeply and warmly.”